 Ideal poop should be soft, firm, and shaped like a long sausage.
 That is what perfection looks like when it comes to poop, because it doesn’t get better than that.
 The Bristol Stool Chart described the different types of stool, and what ‘normal’ poop should look like.
 There are different types of poop, and each type is an indicator of your overall health.
 Therefore, you shouldn’t dismiss the type, size, and consistency of your poop, because it just may save your life.

-If you are excreting watery or mushy poop, it clearly indicates that your stool has a lot of water, which is not normal.
+If you are excreting watery poop, it clearly indicates that your stool has a lot of water, which is not normal.
 An average poop should only have around 70% water, but if your poop is more fluid and less solid, that indicates that the water content in the poop is higher than normal.
 Everyone has different bowel movements, but a person with good gut health, should at least 3 times a week, but not more than 3 times during a day.

 Excessive pooping is a sign of diarrhea, but it is important to note that watery poop isn’t a form of diarrhea.
 The only way it can be classed as diarrhea is it meets the following criteria:

 - You’re pooping more than 3 times a day